fewlines-education/dev-bootcamp-exercises/03_backend_developement/05_promises/05_async_await_github_client/README.md

 - Must take a `nickname` string parameter: this is the user we want to search for.
 - Must use the `fetch` package to make the API call.
-- Must return a `string`: the url of the requested user's repositories.
+- Must return a `Promise<string>`: the url of the requested user's repositories.
-- Must throw an understandable error when the user does not exist.
+- Must **throw** an understandable error when the user does not exist.

 ### `getRepos`